 Burckhardt: Kultur der Renaissance in Italien.

-And this is a well-known adequate sum-up by a great historian and
+And this is a well-known adequate sum-up by a great historian and great writer:

-register of the crimes, follies and misfortunes of mankind" (Gibbon)
+"History is little else but the register of the crimes, follies and misfortunes of mankind" (Gibbon)

 What makes a historian great is difficult to say, except that it is a combination of knowledge, style of writing, and personal judgment of the historian, for he must decide both what facts to present, and how to evaluate them.